 In a second example, we view previous versions of a Wikipedia article (in this case, on the Highlighter), in order to see which parts are consistently included.
-This data includes the first 150 versions of the article, as well as the latest 150 versions of the article.
+This data includes the first 150 versions of the article, as well as the latest 150 versions of the article, collected around 14 March, 2024.
 The data was gathered as follows:

 class_of_interest <- ".mw-content-ltr" ## ids are #id-name, classes are .class-name